|

 other hand, a slice of 100% whole wheat bread is both lower in calories

-calories but you are making your carbs count and provide you with more
+calories but you are making your carbs count and getting more

 nutritional value for those carbs.